arxanas/blog/_posts/2021-04-29-port-python-to-rust.md

 ### Motivation

-I successfully prototyped a working version of git-branchless using Python.
-The `git-branchless` executable is invoked in one of two ways:
+Initially, I prototyped a working version of git-branchless using Python.
+The `git-branchless` executable can be invoked in one of two ways:

-* Explicitly by a user's command, such as `git-branchless smartlog` (which is typically aliased to `git sl`).
+1. **Explicitly by a user's command**.
+For example, `git-branchless smartlog`.
+This is typically aliased to `git sl`.
-* By a [Git "hook"](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), which is an event that triggers when certain actions happen in the repository.
-For example, whenever the user makes a commit, it triggers the `post-commit` hook, which triggers `git-branchless` to register the commit in its internal database.
+2. **By a [Git "hook"](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)**.
+This is an event that triggers when specific actions occur in the repository.
+For example, when a user makes a commit, it triggers the `post-commit` hook, which then tells `git-branchless` to register the commit in its internal database.

-Some Git operations, such as a rebase of a stack of several commits, this can result in many Git hook invocations, and therefore Python invocations.
+However, some Git operations can result in many Git hook invocations, and therefore Python invocations.
+For example, a rebase of a stack of several commits will trigger several `post-commit` hooks in sequence.
 The Python interpreter takes tens or hundreds of milliseconds to start up, which degrades performance in the situation where we invoke it many times serially.

 I considered adding some kind of long-running background daemon to the Python codebase, but I hate the amount of additional complexity and edge-cases associated with such an approach.
 Instead, I decided to rewrite the project in Rust to address the startup time issue.